RenderbitTechnologies/ArchKatas/README.md

    - **Runners:** Executes the CI/CD tasks and deploys them on AWS.
 3. **AWS:**
    - **Load Balancer (ELB):** Distributes incoming traffic across EC2 instances.
-   - **EC2 Instances:** The main servers where the Road Warrior platform runs.
+   - **EC2 Instances:** The main servers where the RoadWarrior platform runs.
    - **Lambda Functions:** Serverless functions for smaller tasks like notifications.
    - **RDS Database:** Database service to store user data and reservations.
    - **ElastiCache for Redis:** Cache service for better performance.